The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 A powerhouse on my Best Ballpoint Pens Brands list, what Pilot makes, Pilot dominates.

-A staple of Japanese pen making, Pilot originally began as a fountain pen company under the name Namiki Manufacturing Company, and though they have changed and morphed through the years to include ballpoint pens and rollerballs (all hail the G-2), they have never ceased to produce remarkable fountain pens in every tier from beginner pens like the Metropolitan to luxury pens like the Custom (a favorite of Neil Gaiman).
+A staple of Japanese pen making, Pilot originally began as a fountain pen company under the name Namiki Manufacturing Company.
+Despite expanding to include ballpoint pens and rollerballs (all hail the G-2), they have never ceased to produce remarkable fountain pens in every tier.
+They have beginner pens like the Metropolitan as well as luxury pens like the Custom (a favorite of Neil Gaiman).

 LAMY